 What it Means to Journal vs. Write in a Diary

-Although the two terms are similar, there’s one big difference between a journal and a diary: A diary is a place where you keep a daily record of your life.
+A diary is a place where you keep a daily record of your life.
 A journal, on the other hand, has a more expansive definition and a handful of different techniques around it.
-These include bullet journaling (the type of journaling Silk + Sonder is based on), dream journaling, travel journaling, reflective journaling, gardening journaling, and many more.
+These include bullet journaling (the type of journaling Silk + Sonder is based on), dream journaling, travel journaling, reflective journaling, garden journaling, gratitude journaling, art journaling, and many more.

 So, how can you decide which technique is right for you?
 And should you keep a journal and a diary?
 We broke it down—here’s everything you need to know.

 Which is Better: A Journal or a Diary?

 When it comes to choosing to write in a journal or diary, one method is not better than the other.
 If a diary that lets you chronicle your day-to-day life is calling your name, great!
 If you prefer a more out-of-the-box kind of writing that meets a specific set of needs, journaling might be a better fit for you.

 A diary might be right for you if...